ojitha/code-challenge-1/README.md

 This step creates intermediate CSV file (as in the `config.ini`, the file name is `csv_file.csv`).
 The separator of this file is unix pipe character instead of the comma.
 The comma character is avoided because the fixed-length file doesn't have restrictions for commas.

-The script `Second_step.py` written to run in python 2.7.18.  the reason is the version supported by the sandbox.
+The script `Second_step.py` written to run in Apache Spark 2.  the reason is the version supported by the sandbox.
 First, the fixed-width file has to be copied to the sand box via scp.
 I used the standard `maria_dev` account to run this script in the sandbox.

 ```bash
 scp -P 2222 /path/to/first_file.txt  maria_dev@localhost: